* Media mogul

 DuPont was an eccentric who one day persuaded the lower house of the Delaware legislature secretly to pass personal legislation to change the surname of his ex-wife’s two sons in order to spite her.
 He had caused a scandal by divorcing her to marry his just-divorced cousin Alicia.
 After prolonged and bitter lawsuits and legal battles with his family (which ostracized him as a result of that new union), Alfred was ousted from any role in the Du Pont company in 1916.
 His acquisition and manipulation of Delaware newspapers was mostly to give himself weapons in this family conflict.

-With a reputation for eccentricity, DuPont believed that the pet dog “Mummy” he acquired during a trip to Egypt possessed magical powers and could “produce wonders as great as those of Aladdin’s genie.”
+With a reputation for eccentricity, DuPont believed that the pet dog “Mummy” which he acquired during a trip to Egypt possessed magical powers and could “produce wonders as great as those of Aladdin’s genie.”
 He also believed that this dog was, in the occult parlance of witchcraft, his personal “familiar.”